seemslegit42/aevonos/docs/Rite-of-Invocation.md

 In the world of SaaS, onboarding is a checklist.
 In ΛΞVON OS, it is an initiation.
 The Rite of Invocation is the user's first and most important ritual.
 It is a carefully orchestrated journey designed to filter for intent, establish a user's sovereign identity, and attune the OS to their core purpose before they issue their first command.
 This protocol defines the narrative flow, user experience, and technical architecture of this critical process.
 We are not acquiring users; we are welcoming Initiates.
 This is their first step.

-2. The Pilgrim's Path: A Six-Step Ritual
+2. The Pilgrim's Path: A Five-Step Ritual
 The Rite of Invocation is a linear, narrative journey that takes a user from the public Sanctum to their own private Canvas.

 Step 1: The Threshold